 Not only did Hurricanes Maria and Irma devastate many of the island’s homes, buildings and infrastructures, but the blow to the already struggling Puerto Rican economy has also led to many Puerto Ricans losing their jobs and livelihoods and has increased poverty on the island.
 Puerto Rico’s poverty rate is now at an astonishing 52.7 percent.
 Children continue to be the most vulnerable, and in some mountain areas, child poverty rates exceed 80 percent.

 These economic realities have also greatly diminished Puerto Rican parishes’ own financial resources.
 Their faith and mission are strong, but their needs are great and will require support for years to come.
+Just prior to the hurricanes, Archbishop Roberto González of San Juan, Puerto Rico, invoked the protection and intercession of the patroness of Puerto Rico, Our Lady of Divine Providence, and assured the people that “a united Puerto Rico is stronger than any hurricane that tries to break our spirit and bend our wills.”

 He still exudes that firm belief that God’s providence will provide, even after struggling through the exhausting months of rescue and relief operations.
 “I feel very confident about the future,” he said, “because I have seen how our people have come together after the hurricane.”
+Perhaps a sign on the front gate of the heavily damaged St. Martin de Porres Chapel in Cidra says it best.
+The sign advertises Mass times at nearby churches.
+At the bottom, someone has written, “With God, Puerto Rico rises.”